About Investa-Gate

 What this is

 Investa-Gate scores stocks against a simple framework: can the company survive, is it growing, and is the price fair.
-Open any U.S.-listed stock and you get a single verdict with the full reasoning shown — plus the Gatekeeper, an AI read of the news, context, and sentiment surrounding it.
+Open any U.S.-listed stock and you get three scores — survival, growth, and valuation — with the full reasoning shown and the financials to check it against.

 It's built for people who want their analysis to be legible — every score points back to a number, and every number points back to a source.